How to Snowboard in Icy Conditions

 Heel-side edges tend to wear faster than the toe-side edges due to our natural proclivity to face forward while riding.
 If you are riding a twin board, you might try turning the bindings around every once in a while to promote even wear.

-Best Boards for Ice
+The 3 Best Boards for Ice

 Some of the best boards for icy conditions have full camber or edge technology like Magne-traction (from Lib Tech) or Grip-Tech (from Arbor).
 Boards from Gnu also feature similar edge technology.